pablogarciaamolina/MAS-Research/README.md

 # MAS-Research
 Multi-Modal Sentiment Analysis Research

-For this project, we aim implement a series of models that help us understand the initial aproaches to the Multi-Model sentiment analysis problem, finding the difficulties that it entails and studying the modern solutions that are currently proposed.
+For this project, we to aim implement a series of models that help us understand the initial aproaches to the Multi-Model sentiment analysis problem, finding the difficulties that it entails and studying the modern solutions that are currently proposed.
 Our final goal is to document all our findings throuoghout the process, providing our impressions.
 Note, that even though we will dive into the most controversial issues, we do not try to implement no state-of-the-art solution, but at most judge possible small improvements.

 Finally, be aware this research is conditioned by time as well as computational resources, so its important to highlight that it does not intend to be a repository of potentially useful implemetations, but rather a guide for (our) academic enhacement.